UniCredit ups stake in Commerzbank to 21%

 70 brokerage firms now authorised by DIFC, representing largest cluster in the UAE

-Italian lender UniCredit said on Monday it has increased its stake in German rival Commerzbank to around 21 per cent, a move that makes it the largest shareholder.
+Italian lender UniCredit said on Monday it has increased its stake in Commerzbank to around 21 per cent, fuelling speculation that it could seek a takeover of its German rival.

+The move effectively makes UniCredit the largest shareholder of Commerzbank ahead of the German state, which has shown no interest in allowing Germany’s second-largest bank to be bought.

-Italy’s second-biggest bank, which surprised markets 10 days ago by revealing a nine- per cent stake in Commerzbank, said it took another 11.5 per cent through financial instruments.
+UniCredit, which surprised markets 10 days ago by revealing a nine- per cent stake in Commerzbank, said pn Monday it took another 11.5 per cent through financial instruments.

-The news it was seeking permission to raise that figure fuelled speculation that UniCredit, which already owns German lender HypoVereinsbank, might take over Commerzbank outright.

-UniCredit chief executive Andrea Orcel ruled out a takeover bid in an interview last week.

-On Monday the Italian lender said it had “full flexibility and optionality to either retain its shareholding, sell its participation... or increase the stake further.”
+The bank said in a statement that it had “full flexibility and optionality to either retain its shareholding, sell its participation... or increase the stake further”.

 Commerzbank did not immediately respond to a request for comment.